How to buy Abacus Property (ABP) shares

-Abacus Property Group is a reit—diversified business based in Australia.
-Abacus Property shares (ABP) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Abacus Property is a reit-diversified business based in Australia.
+Abacus Property shares (ABP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Abacus Property has a trailing 12-month revenue of around $288.9 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Abacus Property

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Abacus Property.
 Find the share by name or ticker symbol: ABP.
 Research its history to confirm it's a solid investment against your financial goals.